Legion-Team/legion-protocol-contracts/README.md

 - `cancelExpiredSale`: Cancels the sale if it has expired.
 - `withdrawInvestedCapitalIfCanceled`: Allows investors to claim back their capital if the sale is canceled.

-### Pre-Liquid Token Sale
+### Pre-Liquid Token Sale V1

-The `LegionPreLiquidSaleV2` contract is used to execute pre-liquid sales of ERC20 tokens **before** the Token Generation Event (TGE).
+The `LegionPreLiquidSaleV1` contract is used to execute pre-liquid sales of ERC20 tokens **before** the Token Generation Event (TGE).
 It manages the entire lifecycle of the sale, including investing, refunds, raised capital withdrawal, token distribution for vesting, and sale cancellation.

 The main difference with the other types of sales Legion offers is that the pre-liquid sale commences before the token actually exists and is deployed (Pre-TGE).
 Only whitelisted users are allowed to invest in the sale, once they have signed a legally binding SAFT (Simple Agreement for Future Tokens).
 Once TGE occurs, Legion publishes the data on-chain, and projects supply the tokens for distribution.

 As there is a certain time gap between the period when capital is raised and the TGE, projects are allowed to withdraw capital before they supply the tokens, as they might need early access to it.
-However, once any raised capital is withdrawn, no changes are allowed to the `saftMerkleRoot` and `vestingTerms`.
+However, once any raised capital is withdrawn, no changes are allowed to the configuration of the sale.

-In comparison to other sale contracts, the `LegionPreLiquidSaleV2` is more asynchronous; however, its stages can be described as follows:
+In comparison to other sale contracts, the `LegionPreLiquidSaleV1` is more asynchronous; however, its stages can be described as follows:

+#### Pre-Liquid Token Sale V1 Stages:

 1. **Active Investment Period**: The stage where whitelisted users invest capital and investments are accepted.
 2. **Refund Period**: This stage is required by the MiCA regulation, where users can receive a refund if they decide.
 In the case of a pre-liquid sale, the refund period is counted individually for each investor.